benyxxxxx/wav2mp3/README.md

 1. Install lame library, Makefile is pointing to the standard lame install directory.
 2. run make

-*Compiles on linux and windows (Cygwin)
+*Tested on linux and windows (Cygwin)

 # Usage

 wav2mp3 "wav-files-directory"

-Using Unix path separators.

 Result files will be placed in the same directory.

-Tested for wav files with 1,2 channels, 8,16,24,32 bits per sample.
+*Tested for wav files with 1,2 channels, 8,16,24,32 bits per sample.

 # Using